 ORDERING A COFFEE IN SPAIN

 Ordering a coffee in Spain.
-When the Spanish order a coffee in the morning, they appear to be speaking in code.
+When the Spanish order a coffee, they appear to be speaking in code.
 It's rarely just 'coffee' (or 'café' in Spanish).
 These are the terms you're going to have to get to grips with if you want to keep your head above water in a Spanish 'cafeteria.

 Types of popular coffees and what to ask for when ordering

-Café con Leche – coffee with milk, usually half and half proportionally, but it depends on the region
+Café con Leche – Coffee with milk (you may be asked if you want your milk hot (Caliente) or cold (Fría), usually half and half proportionally, but it depends on the region.

-Carajillo – espresso with a drop of brandy, whiskey or rum
+Carajillo – espresso with a drop of brandy, whiskey or rum, this contains NO milk.

 Trifasico – Carajillo with a bit of milk, a Catalan speciality